gslin/ebs-backup-lambda/README.md

 We have put AWS-related updating commands into GNUmakefile, so you can use the following simple commands to update:

     make deploy

+## Clean

+Usually you don't need to cleanup, but if you want/need to do it, use the following commands:

+    make clean